datagrok-ai/public/help/develop/advanced/data-frame.md

 #### Refresh the state after modifying the column

+[//]: # (TODO: Add link to 'categories')
-Some column associated structures, such as [categories][137], won't be automatically updated after the column data modification with `.setString`, `.set` and similar.
+Some column associated structures, such as categories, won't be automatically updated after the column data modification with `.setString`, `.set` and similar.
 This is intentional for performance reasons.
 After the modification is meant to be completed, it is possible to refresh the column `col` representation, including categories:

 ```
 col.compact();